 To honor the life of Dr. King, Martin Luther King, Jr. Day is celebrated in the U.S. on the third Monday of January each year.

-To understand the life of Dr. King, following are some places that have been especially touched by his legacy.
+To better understand the life of Dr. King, following are some places that have been especially touched by his legacy.

 American Civil Rights leader Martin Luther King, Jr., was born on January 15, 1929, in Atlanta, Georgia.
 Dr. King learned about the tenets and stories of Christianity from his father, Reverend Martin Luther King, Sr., family, and fellow parishioners at the Ebenezer Baptist Church.
 King would later preach at Ebenezer Baptist Church for a time as a co-pastor with his father.
 King gave some of his most famous speeches at the church.